-Joe Biden reversed Trump’s prior ban on transgender people serving in the military today.
+Joe Biden reversed Trump’s on transgender people serving in the military today.
 It’s progress for those who want to serve the US via military enlistment but haven’t been able to due to gender or sexual orientation.
 Anyone who wants to serve this nation, regardless of gender or affiliation, should be able to do so.

 The issue with transgender military service comes into play within the medical section of the orders.
 The US military, otherwise known as the American taxpayer, will be on the hook for gender reassignment and transitioning medial care, which is staggering.